ubc-mdscl/ubc-mdscl.github.io/resources/current-students/current-students.md

 * [Outdoor Picnic Locations](https://maps.app.goo.gl/6ipsU6Wxx8bTvBUj6)
 * [Term 1 Class Locations](https://maps.app.goo.gl/jUrn4ni4XGeeWiTy6)

+# Respectful Environment Resources

+The following document provides details about UBC policies and expectations around respectful behaviour on campus, as well as resources for support → [Respectful Environment Resources](/assets/img/MDS-CL_Github_Respectful_Environment_Resources.docx)

 # Events Schedule

 The MDS-CL Events Schedule can be found below.
 For more detailed information, you can find these events on the [MDS-CL Calendar](https://ling.air.arts.ubc.ca/mds-cl-calendar/).
 The MDS-CL Calendar is only accessible to current MDS-CL students.